 In August 2001, representatives of the FGYA, the CFS, and ASRD (Alberta Sustainable Resource Development) visited historic CFS lodgepole pine trials.
 They concluded that these trials were invaluable resources for forecasting, monitoring and demonstrating the effects of nutrition and density management, and that links should be forged to ensure their ongoing protection, measurement and interpretation.
 In 2002 the Director General of the Northern Forestry Centre, the Executive Director of the ASRD Forest Management Branch, and the Chairman of the FGYA, signed a Letter of Agreement facilitating the collaborative arrangements necessary to provide forest managers in Alberta with the full and continued benefit of relevant long-term field trials established to assess the responses of lodgepole pine to nutrition and density management.
-The initial term of the agreement is from July 1, 2002 - June 30, 2007.
-It will be renewed subject to the agreement of all parties.
+The initial term of the agreement was from July 1, 2002 - June 30, 2007.
+Renewal was proposed for a further five years in 2007, however responsibility had passed from the CFS to the Canadian Fibre Centre and its representatives requested changes to reflect their interests in the trials.
+An interim Agreement was signed that expired April 30, 2008.
+Negotiations on a new five-year Agreement have resulted in a draft Agreement that will be signed in 2008.